CQBinh/resume/README.md

 ----

-- Server (Ruby, Nodejs) developer and ex Android developer with 5 years experience in Android and Server development, library development and produce series app with one source code.
+- Server (Nodejs, ex-Ruby) developer and ex-Android developer with 6 years experience in Android and Server development, smart contract development, library development and produce series app with one source code.
 - Attended some community events in local like:
 	- `Speaker` at Google Firebase workshop, Danang 2016
 	- `Speaker` at Google IO Extended, Danang 2016